spencertipping/nfu/README.md

 - `--into`: Duplicates the current stream, both to stdout and to the stdin of the shell command.
 Any stdout from the command will be interleaved into the current stream.
 (Using `> /dev/null` will prevent this.)
+- `--partition`: Takes a partition ID function and a shell command, and begins partitioning rows by the output of the partition ID function.
+Each partition is sent to the stdin of an instance of the shell command, where the string `{}` is replaced by the partition ID.
 - `--sd`: Running standard deviation of the first column.
 - `--bits`: Takes the total of a list of numbers, and returns the number of bits required to arithmetic-encode any given row, given that the row's